Notre-Dame fire: Reconstruction

+On 7 December 2024, Notre-Dame was reopened following the completion of the principal reconstruction effort.
+A third phase of restoration work, covering items not required for the reopening, continued on a 2025–2028 timeline.
+During 2025, this work covered the chevet (the apse, choir, and radiating chapels), consolidation of the flying buttresses, and restoration of the exterior of the Viollet-le-Duc sacristy.
+A set of new stained-glass windows for chapels along the south aisle, on the theme of Pentecost and designed by a contemporary artist selected from a shortlist that included Daniel Buren, began installation through 2026, with the cathedral's existing 19th-century windows being transferred to a museum collection.
+The cathedral's sound system, by the German acoustics specialist Sennheiser, was finalised in February 2026.
+Restoration of the forecourt and its approach, including new landscaping under Belgian architect and landscape designer Bas Smets, remains scheduled for completion in 2027.

 Fundraising

-As of 22 April 2019, donations of over €1 billion had been pledged for the cathedral's reconstruction, at least €880 million of that in less than a day after Macron's appeal.
+By 22 April 2019, donations of over €1 billion had been pledged for the cathedral's reconstruction, at least €880 million of that in less than a day after Macron's appeal.
 Pledges €10M and over include:

-There have been many additional pledges for smaller, or undisclosed, amounts.
+There were many additional pledges for smaller, or undisclosed, amounts.
 A proposal by former minister Jean-Jacques Aillagon that corporate donations for Notre-Dame should get a 90% tax deduction (rather than the standard 60%) was retracted after public outcry.
-Some donors have said they will not seek tax deductions.
-Donors exempted from income tax (more than half of French taxpayers, including working- and middle-class) are not eligible for such deductions.
+Some donors said they would not seek tax deductions.
+Donors exempted from income tax (more than half of French taxpayers, including working- and middle-class) were not eligible for such deductions.

-As of 14 June 2019, only €80 million had been collected.
-The minister in charge of national museums and monuments, Franck Riester, predicted that further donations would materialise as reconstruction work progressed, though it was reported that some who made pledges have renounced them because fundraising has been so successful.
+By 14 June 2019, only €80 million had been collected.
+The minister in charge of national museums and monuments, Franck Riester, predicted that further donations would materialise as reconstruction work progressed, and it was reported that some who made pledges renounced them because fundraising had been so successful.
 By September 2021 at least 320,000 donors had contributed over €840 million to the rebuilding effort.

-The current status of the restoration is posted regularly by the organisation the Friends of Notre-Dame de Paris.

-On 7 December 2024, Notre-Dame was reopened following the completion of reconstruction efforts.

-Although reopened, Notre-Dame restoration efforts are set to continue until 2027.
-This includes restoration of the chevet and sacristy, installation of stained glass windows, and restoration of the forecourt and approach to the cathedral.

 In popular culture

 The fire was the subject of the 2022 French disaster film Notre-Dame on Fire directed by Jean-Jacques Annaud.

 The fire appears in the epilogue of the 2025 horror novel King Sorrow written by American author Joe Hill.

+In 2026 singer/songwriter Morrissey released the track "Notre Dame" referencing the fire.